1923 Indianapolis 500: Memorial Day controversy

 In January 1923, about four months before the race, the Indiana Legislature passed a bill prohibiting commercialized sporting events, including the Indianapolis 500, from being held on Memorial Day.
+At the time, Memorial Day was a fixed-date holiday (May 30).
 Some veterans groups, and proponents of the measure, led by senator Robert L. Moorhead, were displeased with the way the holiday had become "...a day for games, races, and revelry, instead of a day of memory and tears".
 The bill sparked a heated debate, whereby the local American Legion issued a public proclamation opposing the law, on the grounds of free expression, and being "un-American" in principle.

 The issue created a potential schedule shake-up, which could have moved the race to the proceeding Saturday (May 26), or forced an outright cancellation.
 Speedway management was leery about permanently moving the race to a Saturday, since many spectators worked on Saturdays, and they preferred to have the race on a holiday.
+Racing on Sunday was also strongly opposed by management at the time.
 Officials in the city of Indianapolis even proposed making the Saturday before Memorial Day a city holiday, to ensure the race was held on a holiday.
 On March 5, after consulting legal experts, Governor Warren T. McCray vetoed the bill, calling it "class legislation" and therefore unconstitutional.

+In subsequent years, the Indianapolis 500 would be held on Memorial Day (May 30) regardless of the day of the week through 1970.
+The only exceptions were when May 30 fell on a Sunday.
+In those cases, the race was held on Monday May 31 (the observed holiday).
+Memorial Day ceased to be a fixed-date holiday after the passage of the Uniform Monday Holiday Act, which took effect in 1971.
+The race moved permanently to Sunday starting in 1974.

 Time trials

 Four-lap (10 mile) qualifying runs were utilized.
-Tommy Milton won the pole with a record speed of over 108mph.
-Five cars qualified with average speeds of over 100mph.
+Tommy Milton won the pole with a record speed of over 108 mph.
+Five cars qualified with average speeds of over 100 mph.